zokam1411/milestone-project-4/README.md

 ![home1](static/readmeimages/home1.jpg)

-Beneath all this there are about section where we can find info about club
+Beneath all this there are about section where user can find info about club

 ![home2](static/readmeimages/home2.jpg)

-and membership section where we can find membership info and redirection button.
+and membership section where user can find membership info and redirection button to membership page.

 ![home3](static/readmeimages/home3.jpg)